 On Friday, University of Connecticut softball head coach Jen McIntyre announced that Emily O'Donnell, Ashley LaPenta, Alyssa Gardea, Alyson Ambler, and Heather Fyfe will serve as team captains for the 2015 campaign

-McIntyre most recently served as the associate head coach at Boston University for the 2014 season.
+McIntyre served as the associate head coach at Boston University for the 2014 season.
 The Terriers won the Patriot League tournament and qualified for the NCAA regionals and posted a win against Louisville.

 McIntyre joined the Terriers after spending the last 12 years (2002-13) on the Penn State coaching staff, including the last three as associate head coach.
 During her tenure, PSU reached six NCAA tournaments, highlighted by a regional final appearance in 2011.